FarronF/limerick-council-meetings/meetings/2023/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 Dromcollogher Town.
 The intention is to have the Plan brought to the Newcastle West

-Municipal District Meeting for publication in Quarter 2 of this year.--- 9
+Municipal District Meeting for publication in Quarter 2 of this year.
+---
+9

 12.